National Electric Wheelchair Sports

 NEWS is much more than a sporting event.
 The players have the opportunity to connect with peers and make long lasting friendships.
 It is also a fantastic opportunity to take a break from everyday routines.
 For parents and carers, knowing there are others around who understand the needs of their loved one and who are willing to jump in and offer assistance when needed provides a rare opportunity the relax.

-Check out this promo video featuring NSW Strikers Head Coach Peter Dalrymple.
+Check out this promo video featuring NSW Strikers.
 Please like and share this video to reach more potential players!

 Click on the following links to view articles from Talking Point